Chapter 2:

 “Why is Erika-san not buying Otou-chan’s fish?
 Is there something wrong with it?”
 Aiko piped up before he could open his mouth, innocently looking up at the older lady.

 Well, it looked like he had a secret weapon.
-Erika glanced down at the girl and back to him, a flash of almost-sorrow in her eyes, and he gazed evenly at her.
+Erika glanced down at the girl and back to him, a flash of almost-sorrow in her eyes, and he gave her an even look.
 “You’ll have enough customers for eight extra.”

-She reluctantly agreed, leaving him to walk out with a few extra En in his pocket than he would’ve got for none.
+A sense of dread stuck with him as he followed after the children on autopilot.
 The fish merchant’s prices were abysmal, but at least he wound up with more than the base price through some stubborn haggling.
-All in all, it was far less than they’d been expecting, and he was beginning to dread breaking the news to Oji.
+All in all, it was far less than they’d been expecting, and the pit of snakes in his stomach only grew wider.

 A wisp of light caught the corner of his eye, just as Aiko yelled and Tobira shrieked.
 “Yokai!
 Look, Onii-san!”